alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

     plot_predictions(state, tstamp)
 ```

-As we can see from this, the model has fairly wide intervals surrounding the
+As one can see from this, the model has fairly wide intervals surrounding the
 predicted final margin based on the original linear regression model.
-Interestingly, when we fit Georgia in this way, it looks much more likely that
+Interestingly, when I fit Georgia in this way, it looks much more likely that
 Trump would win through this point than the linear regression model would
 suggest, though the final margin found by the regression analysis is well
 within the error bounds suggested from the predictions.
 Arizona looks up for
 grabs, indicating that the outlier points were definitely biasing the
 regression analysis.
 Pennsylvania is much more firmly leaning towards Biden.
-We can look at the results again a day later to see how the race evolved:
+One can look at the results again a day later to see how the race evolved:

 ```
 for (state, tstamp) in zip(state_list, ["2020-11-06T00:00:00"]*3):